-Sandra Pope's research topic is 'Bowling Alone Meets Brassed Off: the Importance of Brass Bands in Daylesford and District'.
+Sandra Pope's researched 'Bowling Alone Meets Brassed Off: the Importance of Brass Bands in Daylesford and District'.

-Megan Ponsford's inquiry is 'Progressive Rebels or Boys Own Adventure?
+Megan Ponsford inquired into 'Progressive Rebels or Boys Own Adventure?
 The 1935 Australian Cricket Tour of India'.

-Rosalind McFarlane explores 'A Pair of Blue Tigers Wing Their Way Out To Sea: Representations of Water in Contemporary 1.5 and Second Generation Asian-Australian Poetry'.
+Rosalind McFarlane explored 'A Pair of Blue Tigers Wing Their Way Out To Sea: Representations of Water in Contemporary 1.5 and Second Generation Asian-Australian Poetry'.